MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 </div>
 </center>

 The first response candidate would require the model to churn out the entire calculation in one go at the beginning of the response.
 Only afterwards would it be explaining its 'reasoning', retroactively justifying so to say.
-One could even say that this retroaction is a waste of computation, as the model already provided the answer. **For a finetuning dataset, we should therefore prefer examples of the format of the second response candidate.**
+One could even say that this reaction to a stated result is a waste of computation, the answer was provided already. **For a finetuning dataset, we should therefore prefer examples of the format of the second response candidate.**

 Actually, a very similar issue arises when tasking an LLM to count.